History of Apple Inc.: Apple I and company formation

 Steve Jobs' parents' home on Crist Drive in Los Altos, California, where Apple started its operation.
 Initial work took place in his bedroom and later moved to the home's garage.

 Wozniak's Apple I design was sold as an assembled circuit board and without any sort of covering.
 Users only needed to supply a TV and a keyboard.

 The first Apple logo, drawn by Ronald Wayne, depicts Isaac Newton under an apple tree.

 Created by Rob Janoff in 1977, the Apple logo with the rainbow scheme was used from April of that year until August 26, 1999.

 On April 1, 1976, Apple Computer Company was founded by Steve Jobs, Steve Wozniak, and Ronald Wayne.
 The company was registered as a California business partnership.

 Wayne, who worked at Atari, Inc. as a chief draftsman, became a co-founder in return for a 10% stake.
 Wayne was gun-shy due to the failure of his own venture four years earlier.
 On April 12, less than two weeks after the company's formation, Wayne left Apple, selling his 10% share back to the two Steves for $800.

+Operations started at Steve Jobs' parents' home on Crist Drive in Los Altos, California.
+Wozniak called the popular belief that the company was founded in the garage "a bit of a myth", although they moved some operations to the garage when the bedroom became too crowded.

 According to Wozniak, Jobs proposed the name “Apple Computer” when he had just come back from Robert Friedland's All-One Farm in Oregon.
 Jobs told Walter Isaacson that he was "on one of my fruitarian diets," when he conceived of the name and thought "it sounded fun, spirited and not intimidating ... plus, it would get us ahead of Atari in the phone book."

 The two Steves made a last trip to the Homebrew Computer Club and demonstrated the Apple I (AKA: The Apple Computer).
 Paul Terrell, who operated the computer store chain Byte Shop, was impressed, and gave the two Steves his card, asking them to keep in touch.
 The next day, Jobs visited Terrell at the Mountain View Byte Shop store, and tried to sell him the bare circuit boards for the Apple I. Terrell said he was only interested in purchasing the machine fully assembled, and that he would order 50 assembled computers and pay US$500 each on delivery.
 Jobs took the purchase order from the Byte Shop to national electronic parts distributor Cramer Electronics, and ordered the components needed.
 When asked by the credit manager how he would pay for the parts, Jobs replied, "I have this purchase order from the Byte Shop chain of computer stores for 50 of my computers and the payment terms are COD.
 If you give me the parts on net 30-day terms I can build and deliver the computers in that time frame, collect my money from Terrell at the Byte Shop and pay you."